trueheart78/trueheart78.com/cyberpunk-2077.md

 ## Filters

 The nudity filter is appreciated.
-By the time I finished Act 1, it had saved me a lot of unnecessary visuals.
+By the time I finished Act 1, it had saved me a lot of unwanted visuals.

 ## My System of Choice